Creative Industries MSc

 Programme website: Creative Industries

 Creative and cultural industries shape how we experience our lives, including the ads and movies we see, the music we listen to and the festivals and performances we attend.
 They shape our quality of life, generating cultural, social and economic value to individuals, organisations and society.
-To create this value, creative organisations rely on data to generate new opportunities, create new strategies, track the effectiveness of their strategies, and persuade others of their value, whether funders, consumers or collaborators.
+To create this value, creative organisations rely on data to:

 This unique MSc programme brings together cross-disciplinary expertise and knowledge in data analytics, creative thinking, business and law to understand the complex challenges facing the creative industries.
 It is a bold, innovative programme designed to develop your knowledge and skills for leading the cultural and creative institutions of the future.